kastman/fitz/doc/_build/html/_sources/tutorial_nwlabs.txt

 analysis dir
   Outputs of the workflows and processed data.

-To begin, create a directory for your project and a config directory inside it called "fitz" to hold configuration and any scripts you want to write.
-Then cd into it run ``fitz setup``.
+To begin, create a directory for your project/study, and a config directory inside it called "fitz"; this will hold configuration and any scripts you want to write.
+You can create both of these at once by typing ``mkdir -p <study>/fitz``.
+Finally, cd into it run ``fitz setup`` to answer some questions about where you want your studie's processing directories to live.
 Open a Terminal and type:

 .. code-block:: bash